bbartek12/Baccarat-Screenshot-only/README.md

 # Baccarat-Screenshots-only

 ## Note:
-This is a school project so only pictures are inlcuded
+This is a school project so no source code included, only screenshots of the game, to prevent current and future students from using my work.

 ## Summary:
 This is casino card game made using JavaFX